-keep in touch while on their adventure, and maybe even check the doppler radar to see when the storm cell is likely to move on past your particular On a side-note, I have been using the Garmin Montana as a second/backup position GPS for over a couple of years or so now.
+keep in touch while on their adventure, and maybe even check the doppler radar to see when the storm cell is likely to move on past (or rather, through) your particular On a side-note, I have been using the Garmin Montana as a second/backup position GPS for over a couple of years or so now.
 I can report that it has been performing admirably, and while it can't match the 376C in terms of usable map display area or resolution, I have started using it as my primary and sole GPS when doing the revisions to our GPS tours.
 It has limitless